 - Advanced Process Control Loops – These are automated changes programmed to rectify out-of-control measurement.

 The system is automated and deals with analog signals transmitted from meters and sensors to specialized computers that enable continuous adjustment of flow, pressure, and temperature.
-Remember, process control is an important tool that uses digital/analog and analog/digital conversion extensively.
+Remember, it is an important tool that uses digital/analog and analog/digital conversion extensively.

-The objectives of process control are as follows-
+The objectives of process controls are as follows-

-- The basic objective of process control is regulating the value of some quantity
+- The basic objective is regulating the value of some quantity

 - The process is easily controlled by measuring one variable and adjusting another variable of the process